arthurfeeney/Marley-Accel/README.md

 #### Requirements

-There are only two requirements:
+There are only a few requirements (most of which are installed on Linux?):

+* A C compiler
+* pkg-config
 * libusb-1.0
 * uinput (kernel module)